levelsbeyond/scripting-test/README.md

 SomeMoreStuff.txt
 ```

-I want a script that accepts a path to this directory, then makes three sub-directories in it:
+I want a script that accepts a path to this directory, then creates three sub-directories inside it:

 1. fizz/
 2. buzz/